February 2021

 10294 Acting on Accepted Out-of-State Abuse and Neglect Results

-After receiving the results, CBCU staff document and process the results in order to make an eligibility determination of eligible, ineligible or provisionally eligible, as appropriate.
+After receiving the results, CBCU staff document and process the results to make an eligibility determination of eligible, ineligible or provisionally eligible, as appropriate.

 10294.1 Background Check Subject Has an Out-of-State Abuse or Neglect Registry Match